trystan2k/webpack-module-federation-example/README.md

 In this case, Lerna is used to link packages dependency and hoist packages dependencies to root node_modules, so all packages has access to them.
 This necessary when using NPM v6 (before npm workspaces were implemented in v7).

+## Cons & Pros

+### Pros

+- It is was not generated using create-react-app we have access to Webpack configuration.
+- All apps are in a Monorepo that can also contain libraries (like a design system or shared components)
+- Module federation works as expected

+### Cons

+- New apps needs to be generated manually or via a custom CLI as we can't use CRA.
+- NPM 6 is out of date

 # Steps

 Execute `npm install` to install all dependencies